Nysterian/FVTT-Maintenance-Mode/README.md

 * Paste `https://github.com/Nysterian/FVTT-Maintenance-Mode/releases/latest/download/module.json` into the text box, then press `Install`
 * Open your game, go to your `Game Settings` tab, select `Manage Modules` and enable the `Maintenance Mode` module
 * The game will refresh, and the new button will appear next to your player list.
 Simply press it to toggle it on or off

+## How does it work?
+Since modules cannot interact with the program outside of the game, this module achieves this by banning all the players created within that game.
+It first saves each player's role, then bans all of them except GMs, then when maintenance mode is over, it restores everyone's role, allowing them to connect again.